 Setting Description Buttons Expand Displays the Offsets & Limits Table in a new, resizeable window.
 Reset Layout You can reorder columns in the Offsets & Limits Table by dragging the columns to a new position.
 Clicking Reset Layout returns the column order to the factory default order.
 Load Click to load a saved Offsets & Limits table from a file.
-Save Click to save the current Offsets & Limits table to a file.
+Save As Click to save the current Offsets & Limits table to a file.
+Done When the table is expanded, click Done when you have finished editing the table to save your changes and close the expanded table display.
 Table columns On Specifies whether or not measurements are taken in the specified offset.
 Start (Hz) Start Frequency of the selected offset.
 Stop (Hz) Stop Frequency of the selected offset.
 Side Specifies whether the specified range appears on both side of the carrier frequency or just one side (left or right).
 RBW (Hz) Specifies the RBW for the selected range. n (RBWS) An integer value that specifies how many times to multiply the RBW to set the Filter bandwidth.
 Filter BW (n x RBW) Displays the Filter BW.
 Filter BW is the equivalent BW of each point in the offset.
 When n > 1, an integration technique is used to achieve the Filter BW using narrower RBWs.
 For most SEM measurements, this value is set to 1.
 The 3GPP standard suggests n greater than 1.
 VBW (Hz) Adjusts the VBW (Video Bandwidth) value.
 VBW Maximum: RBW current value; VBW Minimum: 1/10,000 RBW setting.
 VBW On Specifies whether the VBW filter is applied.
 Mask Select the type of limits used for Pass/Fail testing.
 Signal excursions that exceed the mask settings are considered violations.
 The available choices are shown below.
 Abs Start (dBm) Specifies the mask level at the inner edge of the selected offset.
 Abs Stop (dBm) Specifies the mask level at the outer edge of the selected offset.
 Abs Same Specifies whether the value for the inner and outer edges of the offset must be the same value.
 When enabled, the Abs Stop cell is grayed-out and set to the value of the Abs Start cell.
 Rel Start (dBm) Specifies the mask level for the Relative mask at the inner edge of the selected offset.
 Rel Stop (dBm) Specifies the mask level for the Relative mask at the outer edge of the selected offset.
 Rel Same Specifies whether the inner and outer edges of the offset must be the same value.
 When enabled, the Rel Stop cell is grayed-out and its value is set to the value of the Rel Start cell.